|1||Eric Sambolec||Ithaca, NY||43||Male||50:59|

 Interactive map of the 10K course: (Click “Open in CalTopo” in the upper right to get a better view.)

-The 5K and 10K races start together at 10 AM.
+The 5K will start at 10:00 AM, with the 10K starting at 10:10.
 Please arrive at least 30 minutes prior to your race to pick up your bib.

 - FLRC members who pre-register may deduct $5.